0x70369/my-hyprland-dotfiles/README.md

 However, unlike the original project, this project only supports Arch Linux, which is the distro I use.

 Many wallpapers were taken from [ElementaryOS' repository](https://github.com/elementary/wallpapers), so the credit is theirs.

+I also have a [subpage on the ArchWiki](https://wiki.archlinux.org/title/User:0xMrRobot), where I detail my personal setups for various devices.